openkruise/website/docs/en-us/imagepulljob.md

 You can write the names or label selector in the `selector` field to assign Nodes **(only one of them can be set)**.
 If no `selector` is set, the image will be pulled on all Nodes in the cluster.

+Or you can write the podSelector to pull image on nodes of these pods. `podSelector` is mutually exclusive with `selector`.

 Also, ImagePullJob has two completionPolicy types: